11+ Best Animation Software of 2024 (Free, 2D, and 3D)

 - The free version has limited functionalities

 It has a free version called ‘Plastic Animation Paper.’
-However, the paid version costs $79 per month.
+However, the paid version will cost $79 per month and will be available in the future.

 The market is full of different types of animation software.
 However, every business is different, and every individual has different requirements.
 So you need to establish the exact nature and objective of your work when choosing your software.
 Simply put, you need to determine what you aim to achieve with your animation.